revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-126.The brain wants to Write a program that will accept an email id.
-Using the regular expressions and the re module.
-He is asking his coworker how he will help him to write a code.
+126. The brain wants to write a program that will accept an email id, using regular expressions and the re-module.
+He is asking his coworker how he will help him to write code.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- First we need to import `re` module first and write regular expressions conditions to search the email.
+- First, we need to import `re` module first and write regular expressions conditions to search the email.

 ```python
 import re